-You can buy a PowerTap hub on its own or built into a pair of wheels for £849.50.
+You can buy a PowerTap hub on its own or built into a pair of wheels from £624.
 The latest version seems to have ironed out the reliability niggles of previous PowerTaps, and is easier to get serviced if things do go wrong.

 Verve Cycling’s InfoCrank comes backed by some big hitters — the company says it’s been commissioned by the Australian Institute of Sport to design versions for track, mountain biking and BMX.
 It’s claimed to be more accurate than other crank meters thanks to sensors in both crank arms, and to only need calibration after a crash.

 The Stages Power meter is lightweight, easy to fit and, according to our tests, it gives results that are comparable with those of systems costing twice as much.
 The meter is housed on a left (non-driveside) crank.
 You buy the crank with the power meter already installed and swap it for your existing left-hand crank.
 Stages offer various different models for Shimano, FSA, Campagnolo and Cannondale cranks.
 There's even a unit for Shimano's 7710 Dura-Ace track cranks, making Stages the only power meter we're aware of that will fit an Octa-Link bottom bracket.

 Stages has also recently introduced double-sided models built into Ultegra and Dura-Ace cranks.

-The range of power meter chainsets from SRAM and technology company Quarq stretches from basic models without chainrings up to the SRAM Red Quarq PowerMeter with an RRP of £1599.99 (but available for about £1300).
+The range of power meter chainsets from SRAM and technology company Quarq stretches from basic models with aluminium arms up to the SRAM Red AXS Quarq PowerMeter for £1,070.